-Visit Whitfield to experience our mission in action!
+Virtually visit Whitfield to experience our mission in action!
 Meet students and teachers, tour our facilities and learn about our curriculum.
 Experience our school culture and find your place in it.

-All admission team members are eager to talk with you about the Whitfield educational experience--in its present form, and under "normal" circumstances.
+Students, administrators, faculty, parents and staff are eager to talk with you about the Whitfield educational experience--in its present form, and under "normal" circumstances.
 As you will find, many aspects of our school remain the same: a commitment to character education and to relationships; an innovative approach to technology (never more important than now!); and, a belief in flexibility and adaptability as we strive to be increasingly responsive and relevant.

 Students who smile.